Pharm

 Sound tube exits the Hearing Aid and is placed inside the ear

-Hearing Aid receiver in canal
+Mini Hearing Aid external and receiver in ear canal (mild to severe

-Hearing Aid completely In the ear
+Hearing Aid completely In the ear canal (mild to moderate

-Custom made Hearing Aid that completely sits within the ear canal
+Custom made Hearing Aid that completely sits within the ear canal (Least externally visible Hearing Aid)

 Types

-Conventional analog Hearing Aids
+Conventional Analog Hearing Aids

 Cost: ~$900 per ear